faisal3389/template-browser-extension/README.md

 - [Bootstrap · The most popular HTML, CSS, and JS library in the world.](https://getbootstrap.com/)
 - [jQuery](https://jquery.com/)
 - [Bootswatch.com theme Flatly](https://bootswatch.com/flatly/)

-## Possible extensions

-- Consider refactoring popup.js into multiple files focused on areas of the extension.
-Try ES6 syntax and post on Medium?
-- Share button?
-- Investigate saving and loading link list better
-- Add navbar (rounded corners?) with menu: about, choice of light and dark themes?